Backbase/golden-sample-app/README.md

 ## What is the app for
 - This project is a reference implementation to showcase best practices to use when building a new Angular SPA for Backbase components and libraries.
 The project is updated with the latest versions of the tools and libraries used.
+It shows guidelines about how to develop a web application for the frontend developers.
 - This prototype includes the following:
     - Authentication
     - Support of the multiple languages